ProtoFoo/hibernate-diag/README.md

 It should run with normal user permissions on many common Linux distributions.

-It was tested with:
+It was tested on:

-* Arch
+* Arch Linux
 * Fedora
 * openSUSE
 * Linux Mint